richard-sebos/articles/Aide/AID-003/2025-11-xx-Chaing-Logs.md

 2. **AIDE in Motion: Automating and Signing System Integrity Checks**
 3. **AIDE Ledger: Chaining System Integrity Across Time and Servers**
 4. **AIDE Automation Framework: From Integrity Checks to Self-Verification** *(this article)*

----

-Would you like me to add a short **“Quick Setup”** section (copy-paste command block) at the top for readers who just want to deploy it directly?
-It’s great for SEO and makes the article beginner-friendly while keeping your professional tone.